GCP Reference Architecture

-To install Pivotal Platform in a shared VPC on GCP, you create a host project for the VPC and a service project dedicated to running Pivotal Platform.
+To install Ops Manager, Pivotal Application Service (PAS), and services in a shared VPC on GCP, you create a host project for the VPC and a service project dedicated to running Ops Manager, PAS, and services.

 The host project centrally manages these shared VPC network resources for Pivotal Platform: